yiisoft/yii2/docs/guide/tool-gii.md

 ----------------------------

 Open the folder of any generator and you will see two files `form.php` and `Generator.php`.
-One is the form, the second is the class generator.
+One is the form, the second is the generator class.
 For create your own generator, you need to create or override these classes in any folder.
 Again as in the previous paragraph customize configuration:

 ```php